Countries Blacklisted in the EU: All You Need to Know Before Opening an Account

 The European Union (EU) has become a booming hub for global financial activities, which explains why so many non-residents may be interested in opening accounts or conducting business in the region.
 However, before doing so, non-EU residents must be aware of which countries have been blacklisted by the EU and any associated restrictions or regulations that come with this status.
 This article will showcase the specific countries that have been blacklisted in Europe and share the information that non-residents need to know before opening an account here.

-Opening a bank account in the EU for non-EU residents
+Opening a payment account in the EU for non-EU residents

-The standard list of documents required by non-EU citizens may vary depending on the bank or financial institution.
+The standard list of documents required by non-EU citizens may vary depending on the financial institution.

 Generally, the required documents include:

 - A valid, government-issued photo identification (passport or national identity card);

 - Proof of EU residence (for example, a utility bill);

 - Proof of income (such as salary invoices or tax returns);

 - Bank statements, and information about other accounts held;